justinas-b/iac-workshop/topic-1/README.md

 subnet_bits = 3
 ```

-Note that db_password should be at least 8 char length.

-**DO NOT** commit your terraform.tfvars file to version control as it contains db_password value which is a sensitive data.

 **2.** Copy all .tf and .sh files from directory topic-1 to your working-dir:
 ```bash
  $ cd working-dir